-In December 2017, we announced positive top-line data from a double-blind, placebo-controlled Phase 2 clinical trial of SAGE-217 in 89 adult patients with moderate to severe MDD.
-In the trial, treatment for 14 days with SAGE-217 was associated with a statistically significant mean reduction from baseline in the HAM-D 17-Item total score at Day 15 (the time of the primary endpoint) of 17.6 points for the SAGE-217 group, compared to 10.7 for the placebo group (p<0.0001).
-Statistically significant mean improvements in the HAM-D score compared to placebo were observed by the morning following the first dose through Week 4, and the effects of SAGE-217 remained numerically greater than placebo through the end of follow-up at Week 6, but were not statistically significant compared to placebo at Week 6.
-At Day 15, 64 percent of patients who received SAGE-217 achieved remission, defined as a score of 7 or less on the HAM-D score, compared with 23 percent of patients who received placebo (p=0.0005).
-SAGE-217 was generally well-tolerated in the trial with no serious or severe adverse events.
-The overall number of reports of adverse events were similar between drug (53%) and placebo (46%).
+To date we have completed two pivotal clinical trials of SAGE-217, one in MDD and one in PPD.
+In December 2017, we announced the top-line results of our double-blind, placebo-controlled pivotal Phase 2 clinical trial of SAGE-217 in MDD, which included 89 adult patients with moderate to severe MDD.
+In the trial, treatment for 14 days with SAGE-217 was associated with a statistically significant mean reduction from baseline in the HAMD-17 total score at Day 15 (the time of the primary endpoint) of 17.6 points for the SAGE-217 group, compared to 10.7 for the placebo group (p<0.0001).
+Statistically significant mean improvements in the HAMD-17 score compared to placebo were observed by the morning following the first dose through Week 4, and the effects of SAGE-217 remained numerically greater than placebo through the end of follow-up at Week 6, but were not statistically significant compared to placebo at Week 6.
+At Day 15, 64 percent of patients who received SAGE-217 achieved remission, defined as a score of 7 or less on the HAMD-17 score, compared with 23 percent of patients who received placebo (p=0.0005).
+SAGE-217 was generally well-tolerated in the trial with no serious adverse events.
+The overall number of reports of adverse events was similar between drug (53%) and placebo (46%).
 A low rate of discontinuations due to adverse events was reported.
 The most common adverse events in the SAGE-217 group were headache, dizziness, nausea, and somnolence.

 The Phase 2 placebo-controlled trial of SAGE-217 in MDD was initiated following completion of an earlier open-label proof-of-concept clinical trial (Part A) evaluating SAGE-217 in 13 MDD patients.
 The primary endpoint of Part A was to evaluate safety and tolerability.
 SAGE-217 was found to be generally well-tolerated with no serious adverse events or discontinuations reported.
-The most common adverse events were sedation/somnolence, headache, dizziness, and myalgia.
-The trial also examined the effect of SAGE-217 on the HAM-D total score, in addition to other secondary measures.
-Patients in the trial had a mean HAM-D total score of 27.2 at baseline.
-Data demonstrated a mean reduction from baseline in the HAM-D score of 19.9 points at Day 15, with 85% (11 of 13) patients showing at least a 50% reduction of their HAM-D and 62% (8 of 13) of patients achieving remission, as determined by a HAM-D $\leq$ 7.
+The most common adverse events were sedation/somnolence, headache, dizziness, and myalgia, or muscle pain.
+The trial also examined the effect of SAGE-217 on the HAMD-17 total score, in addition to other secondary measures.
+Patients in the trial had a mean HAMD-17 total score of 27.2 at baseline.
+Data demonstrated a mean reduction from baseline in the HAMD-17 score of 19.9 points at Day 15, with 85% (11 of 13) patients showing at least a 50% reduction of their HAMD-17 and 62% (8 of 13) of patients achieving remission, as determined by a HAMD-17 \leq 7.
 A statistically significant mean change from baseline was observed by Day 2 of the trial, following the first of once-daily, nighttime oral dosing of 30 mg of SAGE-217.
 A significant mean change from baseline was maintained throughout the treatment period (p<0.0001 at Day 15).